tomato-300yen/slides/lab/isa/isa-3-memo.md

 This abstraction features :
 - concretization
-- but no no best abstraction function (certain concrete sets do have a best abstraction)
+- but no best abstraction function (certain concrete sets do have a best abstraction)

 I might make some graph of convex polyhedra.